Germany, Berlin, Prenzlauer Berg, March 2019

 Former DDR, soaring rents

 It is all gone now, east and west.
-After the fall of the Wall the centre Mitte became a big bear pit, inhabited by growling building machinery.
+After the fall of the Wall the center Mitte became a big bear pit, inhabited by growling building machinery.
 Now it is a newly created modern office block area with just some remnants of times past an and overload of tourists.
 Berlin is not one city, actually, it is seven or eight, clustered together, each with a distinctly different feel and atmosphere.
 Kreuzberg and Neu Köln are rough.
 Prenzlauer Berg, formerly an empty, run-down DDR family residential area turned into a well to do, flourishing district. it reminds me of a phoenix, risen from its ashes and crying victory like a black German eagle.
 A reservation area for the new young wealthy mixed with the minority of lucky original residents that had their real estate in ownership.
 Rents have skyrocket here to 1500 Euro for a 3 room apartment and have driven the others away.

 Ist das Bio?

 It is a cold morning, just a weekday with the normal routine.
 Kids go to school accompanied by parents (al lot of them with fathers), nicely dressed in the latest fashion.
 Consumers here are very critical.
 All has to be to the new standards: biological, ecological, regional.
 Political and social correctness must be spotted from the garments, equipment (rucksacks, bicycles).
 The fashionable coffee shops adjusted with the corresponding fare.
 Kids receive last instructions from their mother for their environmental protest march.
-It is not just material goods but also correct behaviour counts.
+It is not just material goods but also correct behavior counts.
 What to do or not to do.

 The barista takes great care in preparing my coffee and I sit down to have my croissant.
 Inside it is busy.
 Outside everyone checks their cellphones or is deeply immersed in a no doubt intellectual conversation as is the friendly couple (Olle and Natascha, Tasche in short), that allows me to take a picture.
-Yes that is ok, he understands.
+Yes, that is ok, he understands.
 Olle is also a photographer (and loves Dutch chocolate as I do).

 When taking photographs it is essential for me to ask explicit permission, if I forget I am reminded immediately even by bystanders.
-Impossible to get permission at the epicentre of Prenzlauer Berg, the Käthe Kollwitzplaz child play area, where parents show each other how it is done correctly to Prenzlauer Berg standards.
+Impossible to get permission at the epicenter of Prenzlauer Berg, the Käthe Kollwitzplaz child play area, where parents show each other how it is done correctly to Prenzlauer Berg standards.
 The population is young, 30 – 40 dominates and the percentage of children is remarkably high.

-Nearly all old buildings are renovated and show their old pre-war glory, apart from some squatters strongholds that in some spots even have become free havens where alternative entrepreneurs have set up private breweries, halls for skateboarding (photographs explicitly not allowed) and unusual eateries (in this case, below, in the neighbouring district Friederichshain).
+Nearly all old buildings are renovated and show their old pre-war glory, apart from some squatters strongholds that in some spots even have become free havens where alternative entrepreneurs have set up private breweries, halls for skateboarding (photographs explicitly not allowed) and unusual eateries (in this case, below, in the neighboring district Friederichshain).

 The alternativo’s make a strong contrast to the proverbial German way: “Bratwurst” on Hackischer Markt.